 But then she is given a journal that her mom had kept when she lived in Italy.
 Suddenly Lina’s uncovering a magical world of secret romances, art, and hidden bakeries.
 A world that inspires Lina, along with the ever-so-charming Ren, to follow in her mother’s footsteps and unearth a secret that has been kept for far too long.
 It’s a secret that will change everything she knew about her mother, her father—and even herself.

 People come to Italy for love and gelato, someone tells her, but sometimes they discover much more.”

 Bookistaan says: An adorable contemporary about finding yourself in an unknown city.
-It’s a light, charming, fun read and the main character’s journey through Italy and finding new friends and opening herself to taking risks and learning to embrace change is inspiring.
+It’s a light, charming, fun read, and the main character’s journey through Italy and finding new friends and opening herself to taking risks and learning to embrace change is inspiring.

-The parallels drawn between the past and the present, Lina’s mother’s story alongside hers, make the narrative that much deeper.
-The setting is dreamy and the narrative is done in first person but works for this book because we get Lina’s inner turmoil while life is throwing these surprises at her and it’s relatable.
+The parallels are drawn between the past and the present, Lina’s mother’s story alongside hers, make the narrative that much deeper.
+The setting is dreamy and the narrative is done in the first person but works for this book because we get Lina’s inner turmoil while life is throwing these surprises at her and it’s relatable.